What is the Disability Services National Minimum Data Set (DS NMDS)?

 Specialist disability services delivered with recurrent or one-off funding within your Service Agreement are to be reported under the DS NMDS.
 Services funded by Fee for Service (i.e. an invoice arrangement) are not reported under the DS NMDS.

 DS NMDS reporting is a mandated requirement in your Service Agreement.
 If you do not report, you will be in breach of your agreement.
 Future payments under your Agreement are dependent upon receipt of both your financial and non-financial reporting for the previous quarter.

 When is my data due?

-It is requested that data is submitted to the department 15 days after the end of each quarter.
-Data can be submitted via the Online Data Collection (ODC) system, hard copy form or via own system reporting (see Reporting ).
+Your Service Agreement stipulates that data is submitted to the department 28 days after the end of each quarter.
+Data can be submitted via the Online Data Collection (ODC) system, own system reporting or hard copy form (see Reporting ).

 The requested dates are:

 Quarter 1: 28th October

 Quarter 3: 28th April

 Regional Data Support Officers (RDSO) are available to provide training, support and assistance to all funded service providers.
 Details can be found on the Contacts page.